Office of First Year Experience

 Minerva S. Chavez

-Supported jointly by the divisions of Academic Affairs and Student Affairs, the Office of First Year Experience connects undeclared first-year students to a community of first year-focused faculty, professional staff, peer mentors and student success fellows who serve as partners in navigating the campus and connecting students to the Titan experience, both academically and socially.
+Supported jointly by Academic Affairs and Student Affairs divisions, the Office of First Year Experience connects undeclared first-year students to the Titan experience.
 Cal State Fullerton is a partner in students’ education.
-Students who come in undecided are fully supported in the discovery of their major trajectory.
-Staff in the Office of First Year Experience work in partnership with the Academic Advisement Center and colleges across the campus to help students explore and ultimately declare their majors.
+OFYE support students who identify as undeclared in the discovery of their major trajectory. it works in partnership with the Academic Advisement Center and colleges across the campus to help students explore and ultimately declare their majors.